3 Minute Read

 Why am I buying this gift?

-In other words, am I buying this because I feel obligated or because I really want to do something nice for the other person?
-If you’re buying out of obligation and simply going through the motions, maybe it’s time to take another look at your motives.
-If you’re stretched thin on your budget but still giving out of obligation, it’s time to reevaluate how many people are on your gift list.
+In other words, are you buying it because you feel like you have to?
+Or is it because you just really want to do something nice for the other person?
+If you’re simply going through the motions and buying out of obligation, maybe it’s time to take reevaluate your intentions.
+If you’re budget is stretched thin, take a minute to reevaluate how many people are on your gift list.

 Is this gift really useful?

 That’s a nice tie, but your brother wears a tie about once every five years.
 And that birdfeeder?
 Your sister-in-law lives in a fifth-floor condo.